LazyEagleIsHere/saving-pip-after-pip-crashed/README.md

-**If your pip is crashed after some technical problem, type this code on git can help you** \n python -m ensurepip --upgrade
+**If your pip crashed after some technical problem, type this code on git can help you**

+python -m ensurepip --upgrade